 - Current time as reported by the server

 - System uptime

-- · Number of users
+- Number of users

-- · Load average
+- Load average

-- · Number of unacknowledged alerts
+- Number of unacknowledged critical messages (if any)

-- · CPU utilization
+- CPU utilization

-- · Disk space
+- Disk space

-- Disk throughput
+- · Disk throughput

 - Network throughput

 - InfiniBand throughput (if installed)

 - The number of NFS, CIFS, and iSCSI clients (if iSCSI targets have been created)

 The ticks along the status bars represent the average value over the past day or hour, rather than the immediate value that is shown by the graph.
 You can drill down to more detailed status by clicking the headings to the left of the graphs.
 Click History to view the historical status of a parameter.
-Click other links, such as Alerts, to access other pages.